my1396/Econ-Study/_posts/2024-08-12-Productivity-Tools.md

 Q: How to open the User settings?
 A: Follow the following steps:

-- Open the command palette (either with F1 or Ctrl+Shift+P)
+1. Open the command palette (either with F1 or Ctrl+Shift+P)
-- Type *"open settings"*
+2. Type *"open settings"*
-- You are presented with a few options, choose **Open User Settings (JSON)**
+3. You are presented with a few options, choose **Open User Settings (JSON)**

+You can change setting using the UI or there is a `settings.json` file which saves all configurations.

-Or VS Code includes a button in the Settings UI gutter which can be used to switch between JSON and graphical view.
+VS Code includes a button in the Settings UI gutter which can be used to switch between JSON and graphical view.

 <img src="https://drive.google.com/thumbnail?id=1-l2nIxBZuTRE5_zHkirjS4HzZ_5c-be5&sz=w1000" alt="VS Settings" style="display: block; margin-right: auto; margin-left: auto; zoom:80%;" />